GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/iam/kpt/service-account/README.md

 # SYNOPSIS

-  Config Connector compatible YAML files to create a service account in your desired project, and grant it a specific role (default to iam.serviceAccountKeyAdmin) on the service account resource level.
+  Config Connector compatible YAML files to create a service account in your desired project, and grant a specifi member a role (default to iam.serviceAccountKeyAdmin) to access the service account that just created.

-  You can also create any number of service accounts and grant them any number of roles by adding new or updating the config YAMLs and then applying them.

 # CONSUMPTION